DanielJLester/CAM-Reconciliation-Intelligence/README.md

 **Target user**

 - Tenant side Asset Manager in real estate division of a company, like CVS.
-I decided that tenant side has more to gain with a CAM Intelligence product, allowing better decisions and saving time and money, while the owner side has less behavioral surface, and is oriented in data structuring.
+I decided that tenant side has more to gain with a CAM Intelligence product, with fewer softwares in the market.
+- The owner side has professional services available to help write the statements, and requires a larger set  of documents, most commonly would need to support multi-tennant from the get go.

 **Persona:** Not a finance analyst.
 Not legal.
 The asset manager owns the landlord relationship and has the authority to dispute.
 They need to know whether to act, not how to read a lease clause.
 They are relationship-driven, not software-native.
 Most of their work runs through Microsoft Office and their phone.